 Aadhaar or Aadhaar card is a unique identity proof that contains demographic and biometric details of an individual.
 Aadhaar card is issued by the Unique Identification Authority of India (UIDAI).
 Every citizen of India who applies for Aadhaar will be provided with a 12 digit unique identification number by UIDAI.

-Aadhaar verification or Aadhaar Card verification is the process of verifying the existence of your Aadhaar card.
-The verification can be done by submitting your 12 digit unique Aadhaar number.
+Aadhaar verification or Aadhar Card verification is the process of verifying the existence of your Aadhaar card.
+The verification can be done by submitting your 12 digit unique Aadhar number.
 Aadhaar card verification can easily be done online through the official UIDAI website.
 UIDAI not only issues Aadhaar card to the citizens of India but also maintains details of every Aadhaar card holder in India.
-One can easily verify their Aadhaar card after they have registered for the Aadhaar card and have obtained the Aadhaar number.
+One can easily verify their Aadhar card after they have registered for the Aadhaar card and have obtained the Aadhaar number.

-Why do you need to verify your Aadhaar card?
+Why do you need to verify your Aadhar card?